 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVYou[fn][fn] Oh/the_king seeing you_were and_see an_image one great statue_the this [was]_great and_brilliance_its [was]_extraordinary [was]_standing in_in_front_of_you and_appearance_its [was]_terrible.
+OET-LV You[fn][fn] Oh/the_king seeing you_were and_see an_image one great statue_the this [was]_great and_brilliance_its [was]_extraordinary [was]_standing in_in_front_of_you and_appearance_its [was]_terrible.

 2:31 Note: Marks an anomalous form.